ostsam/osterfeld-paper-design-demo/README.md

 - **No Compromises**: Beautiful AND functional

 ---
 **This is more than a demo.
 It's a vision for the future of design tools.**

 ```bash
 npm run dev  # Experience it yourself
 ```

-The moment you interact with this interface, you'll understand why it's special.
-This is the kind of work that gets you hired on the spot—because it shows you don't just build interfaces, you craft experiences.